Experience Missions Boot Camp Firsthand

 About Missions Boot Camp

-The Missions Boot Camp is a new program specifically designed for Deferred Mission Appointees (DMA) and Loma Linda University students interested in long-term international service at Loma Linda University Health & Adventist Health International partner sites.
+The Missions Boot Camp is a new program specifically designed for Deferred Mission Appointees (DMA) and Loma Linda University students interested in long-term international service at Adventist Health International partern sites.
 It prepares participants for leadership and medical ministry in Adventist mission hospitals.

 The 2019 summer program was conceived when Dr. Scott Nelson visited Dr. James Appel in Chad Africa in early 2018.
 These LLU graduates both had extensive experience working independent of each other in long-term mission service on opposite sides of the globe.
 During this first time sharing these experiences with each other they realized the value in learning from each other and having a network of support to solve common issues.